 The embroidery machine offers extra possibilities, such as these 1" high lobsters that I used when I made these adorable matchbox ornaments.

 The teeny embellishments also make cute earrings, and I'm working on more to add to the site.
+Read more about them in this PDF.

 Posted 2019 Oct 18

-As it happens, she's also a Star Trek fan, and this jacket is just the right style for the addition of a Star Trek badge to the lapel.
+My sister-in-law is crazy for all things purple; she's also a Star Trek fan, and this jacket is just the right style for the addition of a Star Trek badge to the lapel.

 Posted 2019 Oct 11